 \section{Introduction}

-{ The global population is increasingly urban, with the population in cities nearly doubling between 1990 and 2020, and projected to grow by another 60\% by 2050, while the rural population has already peaked and is expected to decline \cite{UnitedNationsDESA}.
+{ The global population is increasingly urban, with urban inhabitants nearly doubling between 1990 and 2020 and projected to grow by another 60\% by 2050, while the rural population has already peaked and is expected to decline \cite{UnitedNationsDESA}.
 This demographic shift suggests that future population growth will occur primarily in cities.
 In this context, cities respond to population growth in two main ways: by increasing density within their existing built-up areas and by expanding outward into surrounding areas.
 These processes are intertwined.
-In recent decades, most urban population growth has been absorbed through outward expansion, often occurring in a fragmented and unplanned fashion \cite{angel2023urban}.
+In recent decades, most urban population growth has been absorbed through outward expansion, often in a fragmented, unplanned manner \cite{angel2023urban}.
 This kind of fragmented growth has long-term implications for cities' resilience, sustainability, and spatial equity \cite{oliveira2018worldwide, pumain2004scaling, li2020influence, zhou2017role}. }